Skip to content

 Frequently asked questions

-What is the OAS clawback threshold in 2026?
+What is the OAS clawback threshold for the 2025 income year?

 How is the OAS clawback calculated?